Felix-yuan2018/CarND-Path-Planning-Project/README.md

 The car change lanes when the there is a slow car in front of it, and it is safe to change lanes (no other cars around) or when it is safe to return the center lane.

 ## Reflection

+The path planning algorithms start at [src/main.cpp](./src/main.cpp#L250) line 250 to the line 465.
+The code model of the generation path is described in detail below：

 Based on the provided code from the seed project, the path planning algorithms start at [src/main.cpp](./src/main.cpp#L246) line 246 to the line 416.
 The code could be separated into different functions to show the overall process, but I prefer to have everything in a single place to avoid jumping to different parts of the file or other files.
 In a more complicated environment and different requirements, more structure could be used.
 For now, comments are provided to improve the code readability.